NVIDIA/NeMo-Aligner/docs/user-guide/dpo.rst

 #############

 We support both full-parameter DPO training and LoRA DPO training.
-For full-parameter DPO, there exists an actor and a reference model.
+In full-parameter DPO, there exists an actor and a reference model.
 The actor is initialized with the reference model and is fully trainable.
-The reference model is frozen and used to calculate logprobs for KL-penalty loss (see `DPO paper <https://arxiv.org/pdf/2305.18290.pdf>`__).
+The reference model is frozen and used to calculate logprobs for KL-penalty loss (see the `DPO paper <https://arxiv.org/pdf/2305.18290.pdf>`__).
 For LoRA-based DPO, the actor is initialized by the reference model plus LoRA weights, where only the LoRA weights are trainable.
 Therefore, it allows us to switch between the actor/reference models by simply enabling or disabling LoRA.
 In addition, there is no need to store two sets of LLM weights.

 RPO and IPO Variations
 #######################

-Besides the vanilla DPO algorithm, we support other variants of DPO algorithms, including Identity preference optimization (IPO) and Reward-aware preference optimization (RPO).
+Besides the vanilla DPO algorithm, we support other variants of DPO algorithms, including Identity Preference Optimization (IPO) and Reward-aware Preference Optimization (RPO).

 The algorithm is identified with the ``dpo.preference_loss`` config variable.
 We support three sorts of RPO algorithms based on the distance metric: ``rpo_sq`` for squared distance, ``rpo_bwd_kl`` for Bernoulli backward KL divergence, and ``rpo_fwd_kl`` for Bernoulli forward KL divergence.

-To use the RPO algorithm, each dataset example should have chosen_reward and rejected_reward, which might come from human labelers or reward models.
-If chosen_reward and rejected_reward are not existent in the data, dpo.default_chosen_reward and dpo.default_rejected_reward are used.
+To use the RPO algorithm, each dataset example should have ``chosen_reward`` and ``rejected_reward``, which might come from human labelers or reward models.
+If ``chosen_reward`` and ``rejected_reward`` are not existent in the data, ``dpo.default_chosen_reward`` and ``dpo.default_rejected_reward`` are used.

 Obtain a Pretrained Model
 ############################